Elegoo Mars 3 Resin 3D Printer Review

 Co-Founder & CTO

-Last year we found the Elegoo Mars 2 Pro to be one of the best small form resin 3D printers in the budget category.
-This year, Elegoo aims to step it up with an upgraded, higher resolution LCD display, improved cooling, larger overall print volume and a slight design change to help differentiate itself from its competitors.
+Last year, we found the ELEGOO Mars 2 Pro to be one of the best small-form resin 3D printers in the budget category.
+This year, ELEGOO aims to step it up with an upgraded, higher resolution LCD display, improved cooling, larger overall print volume, and a slight design change to help differentiate The Mars 3 from its competitors.
+ELEGOO claims the Mars 3’s new LCD screen allows for a 30% increase in resolution and a 37% increase in overall print volume.
+But accompanying these extra features is a 30% price hike compared to the Mars 2 Pro upon its initial release.

-However, the biggest question is whether the upgrade is worth it compared to its previous best seller, the Elegoo Mars 2 Pro.
-On paper, the 30% boost in resolution from its upgraded LCD screen sounds nice, but as per our review of the Elegoo Mars 2 Pro, that printer already produced resin prints with an amazing level of detail.
-We are skeptical of the claims between the print results of the Mars 3 versus the Mars 2 just like when resin 3D printer manufacturers claimed that the switch to monochromatic screens netted a 3x print speed increase.
+On paper, the 30% boost in resolution from its upgraded LCD screen sounds nice.
+However, as said in our review of the ELEGOO Mars 2 Pro, that printer already produced resin prints with an amazing level of detail.
+We are skeptical of the claims between the print results of the Mars 3 versus the Mars 2, as it feels similar to when resin 3D printer manufacturers asserted that transitioning to monochromatic screens would result in a 3x print speed enhancement (when it didn’t).

-Hard hitting questions like this, and whether the Elegoo Mars 3 deserves your money over its competitors are just some of the questions we’ll answer in this in-depth review of this resin 3D printer.
+Tough questions like this and whether this machine really deserves your money over its competitors are just some of the things we’ll be answering in this in-depth review of the ELEGOO Mars 3.

 Table of Contents

-3D printers are becoming more and more popular, and one of the important things to look for is the ease of setup.
-You don’t want to spend significant money on a new 3D printer if you need to be a rocket scientist to know how to set it up.
-This is why we love the Elegoo Mars 3 for newcomers because it comes fully assembled from the factory, and you can get straight to printing!
-This is why we scored the Elegoo Mars 3 a 9/10 for setup.
+3D printers are becoming more and more popular, and one of the important things to look for is ease of setup.
+Nobody wants to invest a hefty amount of money in a new 3D printer only to find it requires complex assembling.
+This is why we love the ELEGOO Mars 3—it comes fully assembled from the factory, allowing even newcomers to go straight to printing.

-The next important thing to look out for is the print quality, which is why you bought a 3D printer in the first place, to make cool stuff!
-The Elegoo Mars 3 Pro is equipped with one of the newest 4K LCDs and is able to print details as small as 35um.
+The next thing to look out for is the machine’s print quality.
+After all, you bought a 3D printer to make cool stuff.
+To this end, you’d be happy to know that the ELEGOO Mars 3 Pro is equipped with one of the newest 4K LCDs and is able to print details as small as 35um.
 We tested out its capabilities by printing a number of figurines, models, towers, and more.
-And in every case, the Mars 3 printed-out models with fantastic quality!
+In every case, the Mars 3 printed-out models with fantastic quality!

-You also want to be on the lookout for maintenance and repair.
-The Elegoo Mars 3 replacements for the LCDs are usually in stock directly from Elegoo and cost around $50 to replace after 2,000 hours of use, resulting in some maintenance downtime.
-While the older generation printers have lower maintenance costs, the Elegoo Mars 3 has very reasonable costs for newer generation resin 3D printers.
+You also want to be on the lookout for potential challenges in maintenance and repair.
+The ELEGOO Mars 3 replacements for the LCDs are usually in stock directly from ELEGOO and cost around $50 to replace after 2,000 hours of use, resulting in a short downtime.
+Moreover, the ELEGOO Mars 3 has very reasonable costs for newer generation of resin 3D printers

 93